-On the other hand, as many of these features are inbuilt in the premium themes, you can expect the theme sellers to have optimized their themes to load as fast as they can.
+On the other hand, as many of these features are inbuilt into the premium themes, you can expect the theme sellers to have optimized their themes to load as fast as possible.

-Mind it that using too many conversion-booster features can actually make your store look spammy and non-trustworthy to your customers.
+Mind that using too many conversion-booster features can make your store look spammy and non-trustworthy to your customers.

-So, you shall make your buying decision with a sound mind on whether you need those provided features or could you be better off with the other lower-priced paid theme.
+So, you shall decide with a sound mind whether you need those provided features or you could be better off with the other lower-priced paid theme.